seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 What now?

 **PANDARUS**
-Here’s a letter come from yond poor girl.
+Here's a letter come from yond poor girl.

 **TROILUS**
 Let me read.